Validark/Accelerated-Zig-Parser/README.md

 The mainline Zig parser uses a deterministic finite state machine.
 Those are pretty good for some applications, but tokenizing can often employ the use of other techniques for added speed.

+# Results

+The test bench fully reads in all of the Zig files under the folders in the `src` folder.
+In my test I installed the Zig compiler, ZLS, and a few other Zig projects in my `src` folder.
+The test bench iterates over the source bytes from each Zig file (with added sentinels) and calls the tokenization function on each.

+To tokenize 3276 Zig files with 59,307,924 bytes and 1,303,536 newlines, the original tokenizer requires ~43.44MiB allocated for its tokens and took about 192ms in the test bench included here.
+My new tokenizer requires ~18.36MiB and takes about 85ms.
+That's over twice as fast and less than half the memory!

+# Designing for high performance

 In the delicate balancing act that is performance optimization, you generally want:

   1. The ability to process more than one thing at once